fly-lang/fly/llvm/docs/Phabricator.rst

 email, but having the full file in the web interface will help the reviewer understand your code.

-To get a full diff, use one of the following commands (or just use Arcanist to upload your patch):
+To getValue a full diff, use one of the following commands (or just use Arcanist to upload your patch):

 * ``git show HEAD -U999999 > mypatch.patch``